 - The spelling, punctuation and grammar assessment criteria are common to GCSE English Literature, GCSE History, GCSE Geography and GCSE Religious Studies. - All candidates, whichever subject they are being assessed on, must receive the same treatment.
 Examiners must mark the first candidate in exactly the same way as they mark the last. - Spelling, punctuation and grammar marking criteria should be applied positively.
 Candidates must be rewarded for what they have demonstrated rather than penalised for errors. - Examiners should mark according to the marking criteria.
 All marks on the marking criteria should be used appropriately. - All the marks on the marking criteria are designed to be awarded.
 Examiners should always award full marks if deserved, i.e. if the answer matches the marking criteria. - Examiners should be prepared to award zero marks if the candidate's response is not worthy of credit according to the marking criteria. - When examiners are in doubt regarding the application of the marking criteria to a candidate's response, the team leader must be consulted. - Crossed out work should be marked unless the candidate has replaced it with an alternative response. - Handwriting may make it difficult to see if spelling, punctuation and grammar are correct.
-Examiners must make every effort to assess spelling, punctuation and grammar fairly and if they genuinely cannot make an assessment, the team leader must be consulted. - Specialist terms do not always require the use of complex terminology but the vocabulary used should appropriate to the subject and the question. - Work by candidates with an amanuensis, scribe or typed script should be assessed for spelling, punctuation and grammar. - Examiners are advised to consider the marking criteria in the following way: - o How well does the response communicate the meaning? - o What range of specialist terms is used? - o How accurate is the spelling, punctuation and grammar?
+Examiners must make every effort to assess spelling, punctuation and grammar fairly and if they genuinely cannot make an assessment, the team leader must be consulted. - Specialist terms do not always require the use of complex terminology but the vocabulary used should appropriate to the subject and the question. - Work by candidates with an amanuensis, scribe or typed script should be assessed for spelling, punctuation and grammar. - Examiners are advised to consider the marking criteria in the following way: - How well does the response communicate the meaning? - o What range of specialist terms is used? - How accurate is the spelling, punctuation and grammar?

-Unit 1: Religion and Life Based on a Study of Christianity and at Least One Other Religion
+Unit 3: Religion and Life Based on a Study of Roman Catholic Christianity

-Question Number Correct Answer Partially Correct Answer Reject Mark 1 (a) AO1 things that cause suffering that have nothing to do with humans suffering that is caused by natural disasters evil not caused by humans evil caused by natural disasters Any alternative wording of the above points is acceptable. evil that is not moral evil natural disasters examples of natural evil Any alternative wording of the above points is acceptable.
-(1) Answers which define a different key word (0) 2 (2)
+Question Number Correct Answer Partially Correct Answer Reject Mark 1(a) AO1 (the belief that) God knows everything (that has happened and everything that is going to happen) God is all-knowing God's ability to have unlimited knowledge (the idea that) God has unlimited awareness God is all-seeing all-seeing all-knowing Any alternative wording of the above points is acceptable.
+(2) a characteristic of God God knows knowledge Any alternative wording of the above points is acceptable.
+(1) Answers which define a different key word (0) 2

-Question Answer Mark Number Ludiostivo soutout 4 1 (b) AO2 Indicative content Answers which think that everyone should have a religious upbringing are likely to use such reasons as: • it leads to belief in God • it provides moral structure • it gives life purpose 4 Answers which do not think that everyone should have a religious upbringing are likely to use such reasons as: • it is brainwashing • children should have the freedom to choose • some parents are not religious Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 1 (b) AO2 Indicative content Answers which think that everyone should have a religious upbringing are likely to use such reasons as: it is part of Catholic teaching it provides moral structure it gives life purpose 4 Answers which do not think that everyone should have a religious upbringing are likely to use such reasons as: it is brainwashing children should have the freedom to choose some parents are not religious Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: • one brief reason (e.g. children should have the freedom to choose) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. children should have the freedom to choose, otherwise it is brainwashing) 2 marks For a personal response with: • two reasons with one developed 3 marks For a personal response with: • two developed reasons 4 marks
+Award marks as follows: For a personal response with: one brief reason (e.g. children should have the freedom to choose) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. children should have the freedom to choose, otherwise it is brainwashing) 2 marks For a personal response with:• two reasons with one developed3 marks For a personal response with:• two developed reasons4 marks